Vous êtes ici : Accueil > Descriptifs des cours > Littérature anglophone

 DL24EM01

-The class will be based on class discussion, regular group presentations as well as personal essays.
+To pass the class : The class will be based on class discussion, student projects (one mandatory oral presentation) as well as two in-class exams

 *